-Below screenshot shows you the data inside the FTP Server.
+The below screenshot shows you the data inside the FTP Server.
 Our task is to Copy the Multicast.txt file present inside the Root directory to File System Folder inside E Drive.

 SSIS FTP TASK RECEIVE FILES

-For the time being we are declaring the Local path manually but in real-time, we recommend variables.
-If we set the IsLocalPathVariable to False, we have to configure the Source Connection using LocalPath Property.
-If you already created the File Connection Manager you can simply select it from the drop down list otherwise, You have to create by selecting <New Connection..>.
+Here, we declared the Local path manually, but in real-time, we recommend variables.
+If we set the IsLocalPathVariable to False, configure the Source Connection using LocalPath Property.
+If you already created the File Connection Manager, select it from the drop-down list.
+Otherwise, create it by selecting <New Connection..>.

 Click Ok to finish configuring the SSIS FTP task receive files package.
 Let’s run and see whether we successfully Copied the Multicast.txt file from the FTP Server to local the File System or Not.

 Well, We successfully Copied the Multicast.txt file from the FTP Server to the File System Task – Copy files Folder.